-Rashmika Mandanna Expresses Her Wish To Work With The Top Stars
+Rashmika Mandanna Expresses Wish To Work With Top Stars

 Reportedly, Rashmika Mandanna's debut movie in Tamil is Sulthan, which features actor Karthi in the lead role.
 The shoot of the film, which is being directed by Bakkiyaraj Kannan, has already begun.
 If reports are anything to go by, the actress hasn't committed any other project in Tamil yet.

 Nevertheless, she has some really exciting projects in Telugu and Kannada.
 Her next release will be Bheeshma, which features Nithin in the lead role.
 She plays the leading lady in Mahesh Babu's next movie Sarileru Neekevvaru and it is the biggest project of the actress till date.
-Reportedly, she has also been signed as the leading lady in Allu Arjun's 20 the movie, which will be directed by Sukumar.
+Reportedly, she has also been signed as the leading lady in Allu Arjun's 20th movie, which will be directed by Sukumar.